YezhangLiu/MyWebPage/index.md

 ## Welcome to My Web Page

 Hello everyone!
-I'm Yezhang Liu, a UCSD junior student who is trying to become a computer engineer.
+I'm Yezhang Liu, a UCSD junior student who is trying to <br />
+become a computer engineer.
+First of all, this page is made using [Github](https://github.com/) <br />
+flavored Markdown.
+I kinda love this tool.
+It is simpler and more straight <br />
+forward than HTML.

 So far, I've familiarized myself with a few languages and tools, such as
 - languaes: C, C++, Java, Python, Assembly, SystemVerilog